 In New York, the notary public can act as one of the witnesses; if you go this route, you would need to locate only one additional witness.

 New York offers a statutory form (a form drafted by the state legislature) with blanks that you can fill out to create your POA.
-However, statutory forms are often full of legalese, and it's not always apparent how to fill them out.
-For a more user-friendly experience, you can try a software program like WillMaker, which guides you through a series of questions to arrive at a POA that meets your specific aims and is valid in your state.
+For a more user-friendly experience, try WillMaker, which guides you through a series of questions to arrive at a POA (and estate plan) that meets your specific aims and is valid in your state.
 You can also hire a New York lawyer to create a POA for you.
 Many lawyers will include durable POAs as part of a more comprehensive estate plan alongside a will or living trust.

 Whatever method you choose, the process of making the POA will include selecting, from a list, the specific powers you want your agent to have.
 For example, you might choose to grant your agent power over: